- Search The Registry

 - Creating Support

 - My Account

->

-> This date recalls the 1881 founding of Spelman College.
-They are one of over 100 historically Black Colleges and Universities (HBCU) in America.
+This date recalls the 1881 founding of Spelman College.
+They are among over 100 historically Black Colleges and Universities (HBCUs) in America.

->

-> Named after its principal founder Laura Spelman Rockefeller, the Spelman experience extends beyond intellectual development and professional career preparation of students.
+Named after its principal founder Laura Spelman Rockefeller, the Spelman experience extends beyond intellectual development and professional career preparation of students.
 They develop the whole person.
 The College provides an academic and social environment that enables women to be self-confident as well as culturally and spiritually enriched.